Save Design - Getting Started Guide

 SD.Load.Slot(slotIndex); // Load

-var level = SD.Slot.Player.level; // Read value
+var level = SD.Slot.Player.level; // Access values

-SD.Slot.Player.level++; // Modify value
+SD.Slot.Player.level++; // Modify values

 SD.Save.Slot(slotIndex); // Save